TolikPylypchuk/KeyboardSwitch/docs/_v3_0/04-char-mappings.md

 The space character cannot be mapped to other characters.
 This is not really a limitation, because the space character is the same in every layout (at least that's the assumption).

+The app doesn't play nicely with text if you switched the layout yourself in the middle of typing.
+If that's the case, the app will not switch it correctly, and you will have to fix some of it yourself.